 The first thing to know is that anabolic steroid use is against the law under all conditions, and illegal steroid use may cause serious and irreversible negative health impacts.
-Growth hormone therapy, in contrast, is a well documented medical practice offering benefits to patients with growth hormone deficiencies.
+Growth hormone therapy, in contrast, is a well-documented medical practice offering benefits to patients with growth hormone deficiencies.
 Speak to your doctor to discuss the safe treatments available to you.

 How long does it take to see results from Norditropin?

-Initial results may take up to 6 months to be seen, with greatest results seen in the first year of use.
+Initial results may take up to 6 months to be seen, with the greatest results seen in the first year of use.

 Can Norditropin cause a loss of appetite?

-Norditropin may cause loss of appetite aswell as symptoms of hunger.
+Norditropin may cause loss of appetite as well as symptoms of hunger.
 Speak to your healthcare provider if you experience either of these side effects.

 Can Norditropin cause weight loss?